-

 - Construction update notices will be distributed to those in the affected areas throughout the project to provide updates of upcoming work; these notices will also be posted on this project webpage and NextDoor.

-- Vibration monitors will be located onsite and near construction areas to minimize disruption.
-Alerts are provided to the contractor if the vibrations reach a particular level, and work will be stopped if these vibrations exceed federally established levels that may cause damage to residential structures.
+- Vibration monitors are located onsite and near construction areas to minimize disruption.
+Alerts are provided to the contractor if the vibrations exceed a particular level, and work will be stopped and reassessed if these vibrations exceed established sustained levels that may cause damage to residential structures.

 - Some noise can be expected from excavation, backup alarms, diesel generators, motors, sheet pile driving, and other work.